 Your child needs to be evaluated to determine if he or she is eligible for early intervention services.
-This evaluation is of no cost to you because it is funded by the state and federal government.
+This evaluation is of no cost to your family because it is funded by the state and federal government.

-You will be asked to sign a consent form prior to the evaluation and share information about your child's development, health and medical history.
+You will be asked to sign a consent form prior to the evaluation and share information about your child's development, health and their medical history.
 You will be asked to provide information about your family's resources, priorities and concerns.
-This information is necessary to help the early intervention team develop a plan that meets the needs of your child and family.
+This detailed information is necessary to help the early intervention team develop a plan that meets the needs specific to your child and family.

-EARLY INTERVENTION THERAPY-BIRTH TO THREE
+EARLY INTERVENTION THERAPY - BIRTH TO THREE